CryptoComio/calcio/README.md

 ## Features
 - Responsive field with drag & drop via Pointer Events.
 - Editable role labels and color legend.
-- `exportToHTML()` generates a standalone HTML including field, roster and role legend.
+- `exportToHTML()` generates a standalone HTML including field, roster and role legend, rendering formation and player list immediately.
 - Tokens show each player's full name in a pill above the circle on a single line and the role label inside the token, with role-colored rings and status badges for captains, cards and absences.

 ## Touch/Drag integration